-In situations where there is a gap between the current level of performance and the desired level of a benchmark, it is possible to define benchmarks that progressively close the gap over a defined period of time, usually measured in years35.
+In situations where there is a gap between the current level of performance and the desired level of a benchmark, it is possible to define benchmarks that progressively close the gap over a defined period of time, usually measured in years.
 Setting progressively more onerous benchmarks over a period of years allows time for Horizon Power to plan and implement capital works programs and systems upgrades to address those parts of the network that contribute to the shortfall between current performance and the required level of performance.
-It is notable that a number of the electricity markets operating in other States have regulatory frameworks that link the revenues of distributors or transmitters to a formula based on performance against prescribed service standard benchmarks36.
+This is the approach that has been adopted in the Access Arrangement, where Western Power is subject to service standard benchmarks that result in improved network reliability over time.
+It is notable that a number of the electricity markets operating in other States have regulatory frameworks that link the revenues of distributors or transmitters to a formula based on performance against prescribed service standard benchmarks.

-The Authority acknowledges that there is a relationship between the values of the power quality and reliability benchmarks and the cost impost on Horizon Power to resource the infrastructure and reporting systems needed to comply with the benchmarks.
+The Authority acknowledges that there is a relationship between the values of the power quality and reliability benchmarks and the cost impost on Horizon Power to resource the infrastructure and reporting systems needed to comply with the benchmarks (see section 13 for further discussion on this matter).
 The Authority is of the view that balancing the societal value of prescribing the values of power quality and reliability benchmarks and the costs of compliance incurred by Horizon Power to achieve the benchmarks is a matter of energy policy.
-Therefore, the Authority recommends that the Office of Energy, who are responsible for energy policy in Western Australia, rather than the Authority, should determine what are appropriate power quality and reliability benchmarks applying to Horizon Power under the Reliability Code should be.
+Consequently, the Authority has recommended throughout this report an assessment is undertaken to determine what the appropriate power quality and reliability benchmarks applying to Horizon Power under the Reliability Code should be.